Modelling Global Trade with Optimal Transport: Methods

 and so on.
 The algorithm can thus be summarised as follows:

 Under certain conditions, convergence of the algorithm to a unique solution is guaranteed \cite{Sinkhorn_1964, Rueschendorf_1995}.
-Note the important fact that the solution $\mathbf{T}$ is invariant under scaling of the cost matrix, since the Lagrangian multipliers absorb the scaling; the transport plan thus does not depend on \emph{absolute} cost values, only on their relative proportions.

-The classic OT problem eq. \eqref{eq:OT} can be interpreted as the central's planners problem of finding the optimal assignment/matching of supplies and demands.
-The dual OT problem is given by
+The classic OT problem eqs.~\eqref{eq:OT_cost}--\eqref{eq:OT_constraints} can be interpreted as the central planner's problem of finding the optimal assignment or matching of supply and demand.
+The entropy-regularised OT problem can be viewed as a similar optimal assignment problem, but subject to uncertainty and/or randomisation.
+The dual problem to entropy-regularised OT, i.e. minimising \eqref{eq:cost_eps} subject to \eqref{eq:OT_cost}, is given by